-- Have a President and Treasurer, who attend officer training annually.
-If there is a change of officers during an academic year, this training needs to be completed by the new officers. - Have Parkland College Faculty or Staff advisor who attends the annual Student Life advisor training. - Submit a completed Planning Document and updated Application for Recognition and Renewal once per academic year. - Meet with the Activities Program Manager once per semester. - Submit a completed Results Form at the end of every academic year. - If your constitution has not been reviewed/updated in more than three years, your organization will need to submit an updated copy which includes the date reviewed and any updates needed.
-Failure to return these forms by the specified date may result in the organization being blocked from continuing organization business.
+- Have a President and Treasurer, who attend treasurer training annually.
+If there is a change of officers during an academic year, this training needs to be completed by the new officers. - Have Parkland College Faculty or Staff advisor who attends the annual Student Life advisor training. - Submit a completed Planning Document and updated Application for Recognition and Renewal once per academic year. - Meet with the Activities Program Manager once per semester. - Submit a completed Results Form at the end of every academic.